 Erected by Cherokee County Historical Society.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-Cherokee County Courthouse (about 700 feet away, measured in a direct line); Cherokee County's Beginnings (about 700 feet away); Jordan Big Store (approx. 0.2 miles away); Cherokee County Historical Museum (approx. 0.2 miles away); J.D.
-Jordan Jr. House (approx. ¼ mile away); Turkey Town Council Site Mose Hampton 1808-1885 (approx. half a mile away); Garrett Cemetery (approx. 0.9 miles away).
+Cherokee County Courthouse (about 700 feet away, measured in a direct line); Cherokee County's Beginnings (about 700 feet away); Jordan Big Store (approx. 0.2 miles away); Cherokee County Historical Museum Cherokee County (approx. 0.2 miles away); J.D.
+Jordan Jr. House (approx. ¼ mile away); Turkey Town Council Site (approx. ¼ mile away); Mose Hampton 1808-1885 (approx. half a mile away).
 Touch for a list and map of all markers in Centre.

 Credits.
-This page was last revised on March 29, 2018.
-This page originally submitted on March 28, 2018, by Angela Nichols of Centre, Alabama.
-This page has been viewed 87 times since then and 4 times this year.
+This page was last revised on October 31, 2019.
+It was originally submitted on March 28, 2018, by Angela Nichols of Centre, Alabama.
+This page has been viewed 162 times since then and 32 times this year.
 Photos: 1, 2. submitted on March 28, 2018, by Angela Nichols of Centre, Alabama. • Bernard Fisher was the editor who published this page.